 - Participants may be asked to discuss their experiences on film for a promotional/educational video.
 While this is encouraged, it is optional.

-- Sabbath leave expenses will be reimbursed only if itemized receipts and proof of payment (credit card statements) (or written records of mileage, reimbursed at the current mileage rate of $0.58 per mile) are submitted to the CCR office.
+- Sabbath leave expenses will be reimbursed only if itemized receipts and proof of payment (credit card statements) (or written records of mileage, reimbursed at the current mileage rate) are submitted to the CCR office.
 (Note: Samford University will not reimburse expenses for alcoholic beverages.
 Reimbursement for meals is limited to $40 per day).

 Before Departing from Campus at End of Leave